zbx-sadman/zabbuino/v1.0.0_pre-release/README.md

 # Zabbuino 1.0.0 (pre-release)

+####27 Jun 2016

+New command:
+- _MAX7219.write[dataPin, clockPin, loadPin, intensity, value]_ - draw on 8x8 led matrix which connected to MAX7219.
+You can change _intensity_ (0..15) and send _value_ as HEX string to switch on leds in line.
+Every two HEX char specify one line leds state.
+For example - 0x6666001818817E00 draw smile.

 ####26 Jun 2016

 At first words: command names is not case sensitive, you can write them in your own style (_SyS.CmDCouNT_, for example).